emilsViksnins/Practical_Project/readme.md

 ## How to Contribute
-This is my personal practicing project.
+This is my personal practice project.

 ## Author
 Emils Viksnins